Pravesh-Sudha/100-Days-of-Code/README.md

 - Deploying the project on docker container of AWS
 - Using Jenkins to complete the CICD workflow

+### Day 76: Python Project with AWS Lambda, Cloudwatch and EBS
+- What is EBS and Cloudwatch
+- Use Cloudwatch to log and Lambda to trigger an event
+- Use EBS to create Volume
+- Create a Program to convert GP2 volume to GP3

 ... continue updating log for each day ..._

 ## Connect